He is Risen! Celebrate Jesus’s Resurrection with this fun, easy Empty Tomb Craft for Kids!

 10. Glue the crosses to the back of the cardboard with the bottoms tucked below the ridge of the paper plate.

-11. Have the child write the Bible verse Matthew 28:6 on the back of the half oval piece of cardboard you cut out in step five.
+11. Have the child write the Bible verse Matthew 28:6 on the back of the half oval piece of cardboard from step five.
 This will be the stone that was rolled away.
-Glue it next to the tomb opening so you don’t lose it, or leave it unattached for dramatic play.
+Glue it next to the tomb opening so you don’t lose it.
+You may also choose to leave it unattached for dramatic play.

 “He is not here; he has risen, just as he said.
 Come and see the place where he lay.”